crewstyle/OlympusZeus/README.md

     )

 Adding a `group`
 NOTA: groups are able to display to 4 input columns per line.
-You can break a line by adding more than 4 inputs or with a `br`, `heading` or `hr` input
+You can break a line by adding more than 4 inputs or with a `br`, `heading` or `hr` input.

     array(
         'type' => 'group',